What Drives Demand for Medical Travel?

 - High-cost medical insurance.
 “Affordable” medical insurance policies with high deductibles drive the global search for the best value in medical care and cosmetic treatment, wherever it might be.

 - Affordable, high-quality services and amenities.
 The total cost (including airfare and 5-star hotel) of a trip can be less than the annual deductible of an American health insurance policy.
-Wide availability of travel, hotel and medical travel support services can make trips more pleasant and successful.
+Wide availability of travel, hotel, camping sites, and medical travel support services can make trips more pleasant and successful.
 You can also perform other activities to cheer yourself like kayaking for instance.
 Well, don’t forget your kayak bags in this case!

 How Can IT Innovations Contribute to Growth of the MT Industry?